HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="600"
 />
-    <figcaption>Fig 5: Tech is the biggest industry within the startup environment.</figcaption>
+    <figcaption>Fig 5: Tech is the biggest industry within the startup environment.
+Click states on and off to get the desired view.</figcaption>
 </figure>
 As a general trend big cities attract a greater number of startups.
 This is evident from the fact that the top ten cities for startup locations in the US are predominantly some of the largest cities in their state.
 Big cities do have special advantages as there are more opportunities than smaller cities.
 For example when it comes to expanding your network, the bigger the city, the better the chance of a greater network.
 Which can be vital for the survival of a startup, as it was said by Diana Helbig president of Helbig Enterprises “Networking is an investment in your business.
 It takes time and when done correctly can yield great results for years to come." [[5]](https://blog.hubspot.com/marketing/networking-quotes){:target="_blank"}{:rel="noopener noreferrer"}
 Taking a closer look the majority of the cities are from the two coastal states, California and New York.
 In California  there are two primary hubs of activity: Silicon Valley (San Francisco) and Los Angeles.
 These regions are known for being home to many new and innovative companies driving the state's economy and shaping the future of technology and business.
 These areas are also characterized by a dense concentration of venture capital firms, incubators, and accelerators providing the resources and support startups need to grow and thrive.